 I was born in Cleveland, Ohio, and my family moved to Newport News, Virginia when I was nine.
 When I was thirteen, my middle school orchestra played an arrangement of “The Great Gate of Kiev” from “Pictures at an Exhibition”, and I decided that I wanted to become a composer.
 I moved to New York City for college, and have lived there since 2004.

 My music is largely focused on texted and dramatic genres like opera, art song, and choral music.
 With an emphasis on emotional directness and vivid storytelling, my work often engages with questions about identity, interpersonal relationships, and the American experience.
 I approach the composition of dramatic music much like an actor might approach a role, attempting to make my musical choices flow from a place of deep connection with character, situation, and setting.
 My style is particularly informed by Russian, American, and English concert music, minimalism, the sacred choral music tradition, electronica, and musical theater.

-Select recent and upcoming performances include a workshop of “Oh California” with the Pacific Chorale (2019), select arias from “Legendary” at Joe’s Pub on the “AOP MixTape” (summer 2020), a week-long developmental workshop of “Legendary” at the Seagle Music Colony (September 2020), and a performance of “Summoning” with the Greater Cleveland Flute Society (2021).
+Select recent and upcoming performances include a workshop of “Oh California” with the Pacific Chorale (2019), select arias from “Legendary” at Joe’s Pub on the “AOP MixTape” (late 2020 / early 2021), a week-long developmental workshop of “Legendary” at the Seagle Music Colony (2021), and a performance of “Summoning” with the Greater Cleveland Flute Society (2021).
 I am a proud alumnus of American Opera Projects’ “Composers & The Voice” program (2014), and the Composer-Librettist Studio at New Dramatists (2016).
 I am also active as a tenor in the New York City area, and frequently work with contemporary composers as both a choral singer and as a concert planner and administrator.